 Sure, for the first dives, it is more important to figure out what you’re doing underwater.
 But isn’t it much better to learn to do so in a beautiful environment than in some cold and murky waters?

 #3 Great instructors

 Seeing as there are so many dive shops and so many people wanting to get their PADI certification, you will encounter many diving instructors from all over the world.
-We were taught by a wonderful woman named Cass from South Africa, who was very helpful, reassuring and patient with us – and at the same time so excited about diving that it was contagious.
+Our teacher was Cass from South Africa, who was very helpful, reassuring and patient with us – and at the same time so excited about diving that it was contagious.

-With all those dive instructors around, chances are high that you will find someone speaking your mother language.
-We met two guys who were taking classes in German and I also heard someone speak French to their student.
-If language is a problem, ask around and surely, someone can help you.
+With all those dive instructors around, chances are high that you will find someone speaking your mother tongue.
+We met two guys who were taking classes in German, and I also heard someone talk in French to their student.
+If language is a problem, ask around.
+We are sure that someone can help you.

 #4 Amazing beaches

 Learning to dive is hard work.
 You will have to study a lot of theory and your first dives, whether you are training in a pool or the open water, are going to be exhausting.
 Fortunately, Koh Phangan has fantastic beaches where you can relax afterwards.